catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

   | vip_subnet_id       | 1c221166-3cb3-4534-915a-b75220ec1873 |
   +---------------------+--------------------------------------+

-Once the load balancer is ``ACTIVE``, we will create two listeners, both will use TCP as their protocol and they will listen on ports 80 and 90 respectively
+Once the ``operating_status`` of the load balancer is ``ACTIVE``, we will create two listeners, both will use TCP as their protocol and they will listen on ports 80 and 90 respectively.

 .. code-block:: bash